Robert Ladds: Ordained ministry

 Having trained on a part-time basis with the Canterbury School of Ministry, Ladds was ordained in the Church of England as a deacon in 1980 and as a priest in 1981.
 He began his ordained ministry as a curate in Hythe, Kent.
 From 1983 to 1991, he was Rector of St John the Baptist's Church, Bretherton in the Diocese of Blackburn.
 He was additionally school chaplain of Bishop Rawstorne Church of England Academy from 1983 to 1987 and Bishop of Blackburn's chaplain for ministry from 1986 to 1990.
 From 1991 to 1997, he served successively as priest in charge and then rector of Preston.
 He was made an honorary canon of Blackburn Cathedral in 1993.
 He then served as Archdeacon of Lancaster from 1997 to 1999.

 Episcopal ministry

-Ladds was consecrated a bishop on 29 September 1999 during a service at York Minister.
+Ladds was consecrated a bishop on 29 September 1999 during a service at York Minster.
 He served as Bishop of Whitby, a suffragan bishop in the Diocese of York from 1999 to 2008.

 Ladds retired from full-time ministry in 2009 at the age of 68.
 He has maintained an active retirement.
 He has been an honorary assistant bishop in the Diocese of London since 2009.
 He was house-for-duty priest of St Mary and Christ Church, Hendon from 2009 to 2015.
 He was then an honorary curate of St Peter's, London Docks from 2015 to 2021.

 He has been the current Superior-General of the Society of Mary since 2000.